matigo/streams/README.md

 ### MySQL Notes

-MySQL 5.7 is the default database and the tables are all configured with InnoDB.
+MySQL 8.0 is the database engine used for all testing, development, and deployment.
+The tables are all configured with InnoDB.
 Other database engines such as XtraDB have not been tested, so reliability is unknown.
 Avoid using MyISAM as this engine has been deprecated and is not ideal for highly concurrent environments.

 ### PHP Notes